woodstockcs/labs/caesar-reflection/README.md

 Describe the development process of Caesar, and the struggles and successes you experienced.
 Describe at least one aha moment during this process.
 Was it done alone, or did you collaborate?

 Also describe the algorithm you created to rotate each letter in the plaintext.
-Why can’t you use the algorithm
+Explain the algorithsm:

 c<sub>i</sub> = (p<sub>i</sub> + k) % 26

-exactly as given in the program spec?
+as given in the program spec, and how the lesson using the interactive rotational cipher helped you understand this.

 ## How to Submit